IonutParau/vx_standard_format/NEXT_STANDARD.md

 - `balanced_enemy`, an enemy that when killed becomes a weak enemy
 - `player`, a push cell that can be moved by WASD, where W makes it go up, A makes it go to the left, D makes it go to the right, S makes it go down.
 - `rotational_player`, like `player`, but the directions it moves in are rotated by the player's rotations (clockwise).
 A rotation of 0 makes it go just like `player`.
+- `controllable_mover`, it `mover` but its direction is set based on the WASD keys, where W is up, A is left, S is down, D is right.
+- `slam_player`, like `player`, but it moves repeatedly until something stops it.
+Essentially, it moves as many tiles as it can.

 # Standardized Properties